kitomer/bunny/README.md

     num.42 r:answer # "num.42" will write the letter 42 to the output parameter r
     string s
     string.append c:c s:s # "string.append" will append the character c to the string s (modifies s)

+In the future it might be useful to specify the Bunny language in the form of type inference rules (s. https://www.cs.princeton.edu/courses/archive/spring12/cos320/typing.pdf) in order to make it possible to apply mathematical methods for reasoning about Bunnys type system.

 ### Fundamental language constructs (stuff the AST is made of):